benjilegnard/install-arch/README.md

 # BenjiLeGnard's Arch setup

-This is just an install script for Arch setup
+This is just an installation script for a minimal Arch setup.

+Made live on [stream](https://twitch.tv/benjilegnard) in order to test some linux wayland compositor and rust-based tools

+> [!WARNING]
+> I do not maintain this anymore, most of the script has been integrated in my [dotfiles](https://github.com/benjilegnard/dotfiles/)

 ## Features